 The COVID-19 pandemic has increased global awareness and preparedness for emerging infectious diseases.
 For this reason we have a duty to act more rationally: citizens can avoid being overwhelmed by panic, institutions can avoid making impulse decisions that could prove to be not only wrong, but counterproductive.

-In summary: it is right to keep your attention high (do not touch dead animals and cook poultry well) but this time the key word is "lucidity".
+In summary: it is right to keep your attention high (don't touch dead animals and cook poultry well) but this time the key word is "lucidity".